grill-lab/Interactive-CAsT/shared/README.md

 # Shared

-This directory contains artefacts that are shared amongst the different services.
+This directory contains files and artefacts that are shared amongst the different services.